inkdropapp/docs/src/app/reference/clip-web-pages-from-browser/page.md

 ### Set up Web Clipper

-The web clipper needs to know how to access your local database server [configured in your `config.json`](https://developers.inkdrop.app/guides/access-the-local-database#accessing-via-http-advanced).
+The web clipper needs to know how to access your local database server.
 Open the extension options by right-clicking the extension toolbar icon and selecting "Options":

 {%img src="/images/clipping-web-pages-from-browser_open-options.png" width="300" height="300" alt="Options menu" className="inline-block" /%}